Home Early

 I don't know who's right...

 The photo to the left shows Darrell in 1973 at a gig at Potter's Lake on the K.U. campus.
 In the background is our 1960 International Harvester converted school bus.
-He's playing his Gibson ES-345.

 Becky Reed